-At 31 December 2022, the recoverable amount of license has been determined based on a value in use calculation using cash flow projections based on financial budgets covering 8-year period.
-The pre-tax discount rate applied to cash flow projections is 15%.
-The growth rate used to extrapolate the cash flows beyond this period is 3%.
-At 31 December 2023, the Group is in view of change of future plan, the recoverable amount of license has been determined based on a guideline transactions method under market approach.
-The guideline transaction method utilises information on transactions involving assets that are the same or similar to the subject asset to arrive at an indication of value.
-Selection criteria of comparable transactions are recent publicly available prices for the period from 1 January 2017 to 31 December 2023 which owned the same licence.
+As at 31 December 2022, the recoverable amount of license has been determined based on a value in use calculation using cash flow projections based on financial budgets covering 8-year period.
+The pre-tax discount rate applied to cash flow projections is 15% (2021: 21%).
+The growth rate used to extrapolate the cash flows beyond this period is 3% (2021: 3%).